SeanHwangG/test/computer-science/application-layer.md

 ### Server

-{% tabs %}
-{% tab title='graphql' %}

-* API server then makes calls to a database or other services to fetch the data that the client requested
+* graphql: API server then makes calls to a database or other services to fetch the data that the client requested

-{% endtab %}
-{% endtabs %}

 ## Telnet